Connect with others who understand.

 Heart Disease Symptoms

-Mental health problems such as anxiety and depression are more common in people with chronic conditions.
-Anxiety, depression, and some medications used to treat them can also cause sleep problems.
-A study of people with heart disease found that anxiety was the most common cause of insomnia.
+Mental health problems are common in people with chronic conditions like heart disease.
+Concerns about one’s health or fear of a cardiac event can make it hard to relax.
+The 2021 study of people with heart disease found that anxiety was the most common cause of insomnia.

 What Sleep Position Is Best for Your Heart?